ish-cd/ish-cd-hubot/README.md

 - `HUBOT_DRUSH_IO_DEFAULT_API_TOKEN` - Optional.
 A drush.io API token that, if
   set, is used when a user with no API token set attempts to run a drush.io job.
   Only set this if you need to.

+## Usage

+For complete and up-to-date usage details, type the following in your chat client `hubot help drush.io` and check the "Sample Interaction" section below.

+Common commands include:
+- `hubot drush-io set token {drush.io api token}` - Intended for private chat with the bot, this command stores a user's drush.io API token in Hubot's brain (encrypted) so that jobs run by the user leverage the user's drush.io credentials and permissions.
+- `hubot drush-io list jobs` - Shows a list of jobs that can be run.
+- `hubot drush-io run job {job name}` - Runs a job.
+If the job includes required or optional variables, Hubot will ask for those details.

 ## API